kin9787/Ferry-Ticketing-System-Assignment/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This repo acts as a reference to those who want to build a simple discord bot using Python.
+This repo acts as a reference to those who want to try to built something using Python.

 _For more examples, please refer to the author by contact him_